FatmaGamalhamed/spam-detection/README.md

 ### Final Model

-**Logistic Regression** was selected as the final model based on its performance on the test set.
+**Logistic Regression** was selected as the final model based on its performance on the held-out test set.

 > These metrics are measured on the project's held-out test split and should not be interpreted as guaranteed real-world performance.